Start > Theory & regulations > Pedestrian crossing, bicycle crossing & bicycle path

 Pedestrian crossing

 A pedestrian crossing is always indicated by the sign and/or road marking for pedestrian crossing.
-Pedestrian crossings are primarily intended for pedestrians.
 In addition to those walking, pedestrians also include:

-• Persons on roller skates, roller skis and kicksleds.
+• Persons on roller skates, roller skis, kicksleds, toy vehicles and similar.

 Uncontrolled pedestrian crossings